payu-india/CMS-Chatbot/docs/save cards/introduction-save-cards/which-model-you-should-choose.md

 You would need the token, expiry, and TAVV values to be passed using PayU **v2/payments** API.
 Apart from this, no further changes are expected.
 For more information, refer to [Process Transaction with a Saved Card](https://docs.payu.in/v2/reference/process-transaction-with-a-saved-card).

-## Choosing the Tokenzation Model
+## Choosing the Tokenization Model

-PayU offers the following models to integrate vault using PayU Hosted Checkout or Merchant Hosted Checkout integration:
+PayU offers the following models to integrate vault using seamless or non-seamless integration:

 ![](https://devguide.payu.in/wordpress/index.php/wp-json/getobject?keyname=uploads/2022/08/Tokenization_Models-1024x521.png)